JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-14.md

 > **Deprecation cycle**:
 >
 > - < 1.4: `kotlin.coroutines.experimental` is deprecated with the `ERROR` level
-> - \>= 1.4: `kotlin.coroutines.experimental` is removed from stdlib.
+> - &gt;= 1.4: `kotlin.coroutines.experimental` is removed from stdlib.
 On the JVM, a separate compatibility artifact is provided (see details in the issue).

 ### Remove deprecated mod operator